Skip to content

 A Summary of our Week

-Reading: Your children will continue to read with an adult in their reading groups.
-Our whole class reading text will focus on a range of skills, including retrieval, inference, word meanings and prosody.
+Reading: The children will continue to read regularly with an adult in their guided reading groups.
+Our whole-class reading sessions will focus on developing a range of essential skills, such as retrieval, inference, understanding word meanings in context, and building prosody—the ability to read with fluency and expression.

 Homework: